hupe13/extensions-leaflet-map-github/readme.txt

 Extends the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> with Leaflet Plugins and other functions.

 This is the Plugins Github Version.

+= Documentation =

+Detailed documentation and examples in <a href="https://leafext.de/">German</a> and <a href="https://leafext.de/en/">English</a>.

+= Thank you =

+Many thanks to everyone who found errors and provided ideas for new functions.

 == Installation ==